 1) Get into a cozy spot that allows you to writing uninterrupted for a about 10-20 minutes.
 Light a candle or incense for some mindful soothing smells.
 It’s now time to slow down a bit.
 Sit comfortably and chose a writing medium that shakes to you – it can be a journal or piece of paper and good writing pen.

 One thing that may help you get in the best writing zone is to listen to a guided meditation on Inner Child work.
-I like this one a lot – thought it is longer and not just on Inner Child, she calls upon our inner council.
+I like this one a lot – thought it is longer, her work on Inner Child is worth it!

 2) Take some deep cleansing breaths and then visualize yourself at a door.
 The door has some festive greenery and smells like a Pine forest.
 Knock on the door and see a young child answer.
 This is the young you.
 She is excited to see you and grabs your hand, pulling you inside.
 Once on the other side, you notice the room is covered in silks, trees and the space feels more like an enchanted forest than a room.
 Everything about it feels right and that it is where you belong.